microsoft/BotBuilder-Samples/csharp_dotnetcore/14.NLP-With-Dispatch/README.md

 ## Testing the bot using Bot Framework Emulator
 [Microsoft Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-- Install the Bot Framework emulator from [here](https://aka.ms/botframeworkemulator).
+- Install the Bot Framework Emulator from [here](https://aka.ms/botframeworkemulator).

 ### Connect to bot using Bot Framework Emulator **V4**
 - Launch Bot Framework Emulator